 We had a client get annoyed when a listing agent asked why they had such a high income but limited assets.
 We understood where both parties were coming from.
 The client found the question invasive but the listing agent knew the board was going to ask.
 Simply put, the co-op application process is not for everyone.

-Keep in mind that any information asked at this stage will also be in the board application which the listing agent will review.
+Keep in mind that any information requested at this stage will also be in the board application which the listing agent will review.

 Why are co-op buyers typically rejected?